vitalik/django-ninja/docs/docs/proposals/cbv.md

 ```

-Let's now create few API operations for it:
+Now, let's create a few API operations for it:

- - list of tasks for project
+ - a list of tasks for the project
- - task details
+ - some task details
- - complete task action
+ - a 'complete task' action

-All should validate that user can only access his/her project's tasks (otherwise return 404)
+The code should validate that a user can only access his/her own project's tasks (otherwise, return 404)

 It can be something like this: